survivejs/site/posts/06-react-books.md

 The book is open to external contributions and in fact a lot of people have contributed feedback and fixes.
 From author's point of view this has been just awesome!

 If you like the book and want to support the effort, [buying a copy](https://leanpub.com/survivejs_webpack_react) would most likely make the author's day.
-Suggested price without VAT is $20 though minimum of $15 is possible.
+Suggested price without VAT is $20.
 Pay based on value you perceive as Leanpub books allow.

 ### React Webpack Cookbook